AdobeDocs/experience-platform.en/help/data-prep/dates.md

 **Example**

-The expression date(orderDate, 'yyyy-MM-dd') will convert the orderDate the string into a date time with the value "2020-12-31".
+The expression `date(orderDate, 'yyyy-MM-dd')` will convert the orderDate, if its value was "December 31st, 2020", into a date time with the value "2020-12-31".